Your Ultimate Guide to the Six Levels of Unicorn Teams and How it Takes Your Startup Team From Good to Great

 To this extent, each team member leads to the strength of their role on the team.

-For example, the team member responsible for marketing is trusted to make advertising decisions for the entire team's benefit.
-In contrast, members of the finance team are most trusted to take leadership in annual budget decisions.
+For example, the team member responsible for marketing is trusted to make advertising decisions that benefit the entire team.
+In contrast, finance team members are most trusted to take leadership in annual budget decisions.

-This form of decision making and leadership also allows the team to realize that they don't need immediate answers to problems they come across.
+This form of decision-making and leadership also allows the team to realize that they don't need immediate answers to problems they encounter.

-They know that they can rely on each other for help and that given any problem, the team will be able to find the solution through the group's collective expertise.
+They know that they can rely on each other for help and that, given any problem, the team can find the solution through the group's collective expertise.

-This then sets the stage for a growth mindset where team members feel comfortable coaching each other and can understand challenges to be opportunities that help them adapt and improve as a team.
+This then sets the stage for a growth mindset, where team members feel comfortable coaching each other and can understand challenges as opportunities to help them adapt and improve as a team.

 👉 To fully understand the meaning of a culture of leadership and how it's created on a startup team, check out my article, Develop Leaders: Three Effortless Steps for Transforming Employees into Leaders.